The Floyd Rose-Fernandes Connection

 1994–1997: Proprietary tremolos discontinued

 1994: Fernandes starts fitting its refreshed FR superstrat series with the licensed Takeuchi TRS-PRO.
+It is designated FRT5-PRO-TRS.
+It is used across entire FR and FST range.

-1997: The FRT-8 is discontinued.
+1997: The FRT8-PRO is discontinued.

 1997–2024: Licensed Tremolos Only